 10 top tax year-end tips

 - Remember that it’s possible to gift cash of up to £3,000 per tax year (you can carry forward up to one year’s gift allowance) and be immediately free from Inheritance Tax.

-- Make use of annual capital gains tax allowances (currently £11,300 each) to rebase portfolio profits or consider drawing part of your income as regular capital gains.
+- Make use of annual capital gains tax allowances (currently £11,700 each) to re-base portfolio profits or consider drawing part of your income as regular capital gains.
 Don’t forget that spouses can transfer assets to use each others allowances.